Department of Health, Sport, and Exercise Sciences

 The application of child growth and development principles to physical education.
 The use of materials as related to a sequential physical education curriculum in the elementary school will also be included.
 Prerequisite: Prior or concurrent enrollment in C&T 322 or equivalent.

 The introductory study of the prevention, immediate care, and treatment of athletic related injuries and illnesses.
 This course is designed to cover the basic fundamentals of injury/illness recognition as well as discuss the various strategies for the prevention and care of injuries to the physically active.
-Prerequisite: Successful completion of Human Anatomy (BIOL 240) or equivalent course and proof of current first aid certification (i.e. American Red Cross) or successful completion of First Aid course (HSES 248).
+Prerequisite: BIOL 240 and admission to the School of Education & Human Sciences.

 This course is the study of therapeutic modalities utilized in treatment and rehabilitation of athletic injuries.
 Prerequisite: HSES 250 or the transfer equivalent, Admission to the Athletic Training Program.